 “Ecosystem services” is the collective term given to the varied ways in which humans benefit from nature and healthy ecosystems.
 They help us quantify their importance and therefore argue more effectively for their protection.
 As well as the biological roles of organisms, they also include their value to human society and culture.

-Historically curlews provisioned people with down and meat thanks to their former abundance.
-It was this reliance on curlews that helped bolster the human reverence of waterbirds across Britain and the rest of Europe.
+Historically Curlews provisioned people with down and meat thanks to their former abundance.
+It was this reliance on birds that helped bolster the human reverence of waterbirds across Britain and the rest of Europe.
 Today Scotland still enjoys revenue from biophilic tourism born of the Vikings’ relationship with swans.

 Curlews themselves hold importance as a flagship species in conservation education.
 Their soprano cry is an icon of the natural British soundscape and has inspired copious naturalists, authors and poets alike.

-When it comes to feeding our growing population, it is well known that seabird guano makes excellent agricultural fertilizer.
-The same can be said for wading birds including curlews, who move nutrients around as faeces.
+When it comes to feeding our growing population, it is well known that seabird guano makes excellent agricultural fertiliser.
+The same can be said for wading birds including Curlews, who move nutrients around as faeces.
 Their seasonal migration between wetlands and uplands mean they have important roles in balancing soil chemistry and nutrient cycles in different habitats across the country.